schneiderfelipe/cligpt/README.md

 cligpt --api-key YOUR_API_KEY "Hello, ChatGPT!"
 ```

-This will send the message "Hello, ChatGPT!" to the ChatGPT API using your API key,
-and print the generated text to your terminal.
+This will send the message "Hello, ChatGPT!" to the ChatGPT API using your API key and print the generated text to your terminal.